zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 At $0.52/kWh, these sessions cost 9% less than EA and are considerably more predictable.
 Every session completed, no aborts, no throttling events.
 The trade-off versus L2 is straightforward: these sessions cost about $0.04–0.09/kWh more than the UCAR L2 sessions but deliver in 25–57 minutes instead of 3–8 hours.
 When the route requires it, the math is obvious.

-## Electrify America — More Data, More Variance
+## Electrify America: More Data, More Variance

 The EA dataset covers 26 sessions from October 2024 through January 2026 — a 15-month window across five Colorado locations.
 The headline numbers look similar to ChargePoint DC fast charging at first glance: 491 kWh delivered, $263.25 spent, $0.54/kWh average.
 But the averages don't tell the real story here.
 The variance does.